-With all the talk about homes being unaffordable and with capital city property markets achieving record price growth, first home buyers and indeed, first time investors must save up a hefty deposit to get a foot in the property ladder.
+With all the talk about homes being unaffordable and with capital city property markets achieving record price growth, first home buyers and indeed, first-time investors must save up a hefty deposit to get a foot on the property ladder.

-Many are finding it difficult – because there’s a lot of sacrifice involved.
+Many are finding it difficult – because there’s a lot of sacrifices involved.

 Essentially, they must first learn how to spend less than they earn, before they can establish habits to save the difference until they build a deposit.

 Too many young Australians don’t budget so they don’t know where their money is going, while others don’t have a clearly defined goal, so it’s harder to have the motivation to save.

 If you don’t budget, it means you don’t know where your money has gone at the end of the month.

 This is a classic form of self-sabotage as it means you’re taking action – in this case, spending money each month – without information (ie. analysis of where all of your money goes, and how you could trim your spending).